CHRISTMAS DEALS: GIFT SETS 5% -15% OFF & TEAWARE 10% OFF | VALID THROUGH SUNDAY | YOUR CODE:

 Tea Farm

-The tea farmers live in the Bandwei Shan region of Yunnan and belong to the cultural minority of the Lahu.
-The right to harvest certain tea trees in all Pu-Erh regions is passed on from generation to generation.
-The tea trees for this tea have likewise been in the hands of farmers for several generations.
-Pu-Erh tea trees in Yunnan are treated with great respect and therefore not sprayed with herbicides or pesticides.
+The tea farmers live in the Ban Zhang region of Yunnan, on Bu Lang Shan, and belong to the Bu Lang ethnic minority.
+The right to harvest certain tea trees is passed down from generation to generation throughout all Pu Erh regions.
+The tea trees used in the production of this tea have likewise been cared for by the same families for several generations.
+In Yunnan, Pu Erh tea trees are treated with great respect, which is why no pesticides or herbicides are ever used.

 Character